jkeefe/newmark-design-development/THE_FINE_PRINT.md

 Specifically, you'll need to show:

 * Your intended audience and initial goal
-* Your key prototyping steps
+* The key steps you took
 * How you shared it with others, and the key feedback you got
 * What worked, what didn't work, and changes you made
-* A demo of your prototype
+* A prototype demo of your product
 * Your next steps

 To make this incredibly easy to pull off, I highly recommend you keep a log, diary, notebook, blog, Google document, or plain old text file that tracks your thinking along the way.
 Just keep a chronological document noting: